brightway-lca/brightwebapp/joss/paper.md

 # Statement of Need

 The Brightway framework [@Mutel2017] is a powerful tool for life-cycle assessment and supply chain analysis.
 However, it traditionally requires a local Python environment, which poses a challenge for web applications and interactive dashboards.
 These applications must either use a complex server backend to run the framework or rely on serving static, pre-computed data to users.
 A recent example of this is the carculator application [@sacchi2022and], which assesses the environmental impact of automobiles.
 `brightwebapp` addresses this issue by allowing users to run LCA and supply chain analysis applications directly in their web browser, eliminating the need for a local installation.
-This provides much more flexibility, enabling users to interactively explore different scenarios and parameters without waiting for server-side computations or being limited to static data.
+This grants users the flexibility to directly explore the impact of different LCA parameters.

 # Brightway and WebAssembly